 - The Personal Data must be erased by virtue of a legal obligation.

-This right of objection allows the User to object to his or her Data being used by an organisation for a specific purpose, provided that he or she specifies "the reasons relating to [his or her] particular situation".
+This right of opposition allows the User to object to his or her Data being used by an organization for a specific purpose, provided that he or she specifies "the reasons relating to [his or her] particular situation".

 When the processing is carried out for the purpose of commercial prospecting, the User may object to the processing at any time, without giving any reason.

-However, if the User's request to object does not concern commercial prospecting, the organisation may justify its refusal on the grounds that :
+However, if the User's opposition request does not concern commercial prospecting, the organization may justify its refusal on the grounds that :

-- there are compelling legitimate grounds for processing the data, in particular if the data is necessary for the establishment, exercise or defence of legal claims;
+- there are legitimate and compelling grounds for processing the Data, in particular if the Data is necessary for the establishment, exercise or defence of legal claims;

 - the User has previously consented - the User must then withdraw that consent and not object;

-- a contract binds the User to DDG;
+- a contract binds the User with DDG;

 - a legal obligation requires DDG to process the Data;